Math 300 Syllabus

 - Course statement on collaboration:

-- I believe that collaboration is one of the best ways to learn, and I encourage it on assignments.
+- Collaboration is one of the best ways to learn, and I encourage it on assignments.
 I can tell the difference between collaboration and plagiarism when your work and that of your collaborator are substantially different; when I witness you and your collaborator working together; and perhaps most importantly, when you identify your collaborator in your work.
 Put comments in your code; put acknowledgements in your papers.
-No collaboration is permitted on tests.
+No collaboration is permitted on tests or quizzes.

 - Safety and emergency notification: